Gaius-Augustus/Augustus/README-cgp.txt

   Analogous to parameter --/CompPred/ec_thold above.

 --/CompPred/scale_codontree=f
-  scaling factor to scale branch lengths in the codon tree to one codon substitution per time unit (default: 1)
+  scaling factor to scale branch lengths in the codon tree to one codon substitution per time unit.
+  After applying this factor to each branch length for the input tree, the tree should be scaled for the expected number of CODON substitutions.
+  (default: 1)